Skip to main content

 Reset an administrator password

 After you set your new password, ensure you keep the password secure and remember it.
 Druva does not have access to your data and cannot reset your account password if you forget it.
-Only the Druva Cloud Administrators and Cloud Administrator for Hybrid workloadss can reset the password of other administrators in your organization.
+Only the Druva Cloud Administrators and Cloud Administrator for Enterprise workloadss can reset the password of other administrators in your organization.

 Note: If SSO is enabled, the Reset Password button and the Change Password buttons are visible only to the Druva Cloud Administrators.
 You cannot reset the password of other admins as only Druva Cloud Administrators are allowed a Failsafe login.
 Other administrators must use the SSO password to log in.